piyush-daga/clarity/README.md

 ## Changelog
 See `Changelog.md` for notable changes.

+## Timeline Updates
+- Live progress + time left: When a range is currently active, its card shows a subtle progress bar and “Xm left” next to the relative label.
+- Quick Add and day grouping: Removed by request to keep the Timeline minimal and focused.

 ## Contributing
 Issues and pull requests are welcome.
 If you plan a larger change, please open an issue first to discuss scope and approach.